Open-Network-Insight/oni-lda-c/README.md

 in the document.
 Note that [term_1] is an integer which indexes the term; it is not a string.

+This file must be loaded onto each MPI host in the working directories which MPI will use (typically, by default this is a directory on the host with the same name as the directory which MPI is invoked).

 ### Run oni-lda-c for topic estimation

 The command line used to invoke lda will vary with MPI implementation.
 Here is a sample command line: